verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] You're so pretty for an anxiety ridden freak.
 - [ ] I'm thrilled to announce I'm better than you. - LinkedIn.
 - [ ] Roses are red.
 So is salsa.
 Bring me tacos.
+- [ ] You can never tell what people have inside them until you start taking it away.
+One hope at a time.